OpenBluetoothToolbox/SimpleBLE/docs/simpleble/faq.rst

 peripheral.
 Instead, you should use the name of the peripheral, which is persistent across reboots.

+**What is the purpose behind the plain interface?**

+Building SimpleBLE with the plain-flavored interface allows you to use a version of the library that is independent of the operating system, which is achieved by hardcoding all behaviors and responses.
+This is useful for testing and debugging, especially when you don't need to deal with operating-system shenanigans and just want to test the API.

 **What is the correct approach to memory management of SimpleBLE objects in the C-API?**

 **How are vectors supposed to be handled in the C-API?**